qaware/worst-ui-contest/README.md

 Welcome to the Worst UI Contest!

-This is about learning about bad UIs and dark patterns through building them!
+This is about learning about bad UIs and dark patterns and their review through building and reviewing them!

 ## Aim of the game